DDDDDstar/SV4DA/README.md

 ```

 ## Extend **_SvBench_**
-**_SvBench_**  provides APIs in its modules (marked by an API icon in the [figure](#overview)) for users to extend this benchmark.
+**_SvBench_**  provides APIs in its modules (marked by an API icon in the [figure](#overview)) for developers to extend this benchmark.
 One can configure the modules he expects to extend by his user-specific parameters at the SV computation step and submit the new functions corresponding to those modules.
 The following table summarizes the modules that can be extended by configurating user-specific parameters and functions.

-A typical example is that users can extend the utility calculator module by setting the parameter `task=new_DA_task_name` and submitting a new utility function specific to this new DA task.
+A typical example is that a developer expects to extend the utility calculator module with a new function for computing utility in a new data valuation task (denoted by DV_Mnist) which evaluates the importance of 60,000 training samples in the Mnist dataset for improving the handwritten digits classification accuracy.
+The developer can achieve such an extension by setting the parameter `task=DV_Mnist, player_num=60000, utility_function=pointer_to_utility_computation_in_DV_Mnist_py` and submitting a `DV_Mnist.py` file (containing the `utility_computation` function specific to DV_Mnist task) to the `Task` folder.

-SVBench will check the legitimacy and validity of the received parameters and functions and use the valid parameters and functions to execute the operations in the corresponding modules.
-Moreover, with user permissions, SVBench will embed the valid new functions into the corresponding modules to provide more development choices for future use.
+**_SvBench_** will check the legitimacy and validity of the received parameters and functions and use the valid parameters and functions to execute the operations in the corresponding modules.
+Moreover, with user permissions, **_SvBench_** will embed the valid new functions into the corresponding modules to provide more development choices for future use.

 <!--To run <u>user-specific task</u>, there are the following parameters, which developers could choose to set to remake the corresponding module:-->